Why the Dangers of Cigarette Butts Could be Worse than You Think

 A few days ago a friend posted a status on Facebook declaring how she was shocked to find out that cigarettes weren’t biodegradable.
-I was slightly shocked myself as I thought that, especially as a smoker myself , that everyone knew the dangers of cigarette butts on the environment – not just the fact that they aren’t biodegradable, but in terms of the damage the chemicals they contain can cause.
+I was slightly shocked myself as I thought that, especially as an ex-smoker myself , that everyone knew the dangers of cigarette butts on the environment – not just the fact that they aren’t biodegradable, but in terms of the damage the chemicals they contain can cause.
 But when I saw the number of responses from people who had spent many years believing cigarette butts were biodegradable, it got me wondering; how is this not a bigger deal?
 We try and convince people to stop smoking by talking again and again about the unhealthy effects it has on the body, but how often do we talk about the unhealthy effects on the environment?

 As mentioned, cigarette butts aren’t biodegradable.
 They will eventually decompose, but in the majority of cigarettes the filters are made with a substance called cellulose acetate which, depending on the conditions, can take between 18 months and 10 years to decompose.
 The scale of the problem is by no means a small one with various research reports offering some quite shocking statistics; 4 trillion cigarette butts are being ‘chucked’ each year, or 1.6 billion pounds of butts, with 25-30% of all litter picked up off the street among some of the most disconcerting.
 With issues concerning environmental protection and sustainability being given more focus over the past few years, many tobacco companies have started producing biodegradable filters to help limit the damage done to the environment.
 Using materials such as hemp and cotton these decompose at a much quicker rate.
 Whilst this could be seen as a positive step many tobacco companies have come under fire from campaigners for simply ignoring any responsibility they may have to tackle the issues caused by the filters and butts they use and sell, and instead pushing the onus on consumers to do the right thing.
 Either way, playing the blame game isn’t going to do anything to help the environment.